Ugly Betty season 3

-The season would be the first to be produced in the show's setting, New York City, in an attempt to take advantage of a credit change.
-However, the move would have side effects as several cast and crew members prefer to stay in Los Angeles where the first two seasons were produced which resulted in contributing less onto the show.
-For example, Ashley Jensen, who plays Christina McKinney, opted to stay in Los Angeles and eventually left the show.
+The season would be the first to be produced in the show's actual setting, New York City, in an attempt to take advantage of a credit change.

 Cast

-Most of the main cast from the show's second season returned for the third season, with the former main characters Alexis Meade (played by Rebecca Romijn) and Henry Grubstick (played by Christopher Gorham), becoming recurring characters.
+Most of the main cast from the show's second season returned for the third season, with former main characters Alexis Meade (played by Rebecca Romijn) and Henry Grubstick (played by Christopher Gorham), becoming recurring characters.